-Reputation Management Strategy: The Bulletproof Guide
+Reputation Management Strategy: the Bulletproof Guide to ORM

 A reputation management strategy is part of brand building, and it’s so much more than making sure your company has great reviews.
 This guide will help you navigate the world of reputation strategy in the online environment.
 Online reputation — that intangible asset, that electronic chimera — is hard to assess, let alone fix.
 And when it comes right down to the exact techniques to repair a reputation, many CMOs, publicists, or executives are downright confused about it.